Is selling to corporates right for you and your business?

 Having worked in the Royal Air Force (RAF) for decades, she’d left after a terrible experience going through menopause and retrained as a menopause support practitioner.

-As it happens her background is in training, so she put together her first proposal and ended up with an amazing case study that she could leverage for more high profile training clients in future.
+As it happens her background is in training, so she easily put together her first proposal and ended up with an amazing case study that she could leverage for more high profile training clients in future.

 So, is selling to corporates a viable option for you?